mcp-shark/mcp-shark-app/README.md

 # MCP Shark App

+> **⚠️ ALPHA VERSION - STILL TESTING**
+> This is an alpha version of MCP Shark App.
+The software is still under active development and testing.
+Features may change, and there may be bugs or incomplete functionality.
+Use at your own risk.

 > **Electron desktop application for MCP Shark - Aggregate multiple Model Context Protocol (MCP) servers into a single unified interface**

 MCP Shark App is a cross-platform Electron application that provides a desktop interface for MCP Shark.
 It uses mcp-shark as an npm dependency, providing a seamless experience for aggregating and monitoring multiple MCP servers.